nrsapt/Bad-Words/README.md

 # Bad-Words
-A list of bad word to use in content filtering systems, social networking and communication tools
+A list of bad words to use in content filtering systems, social networking and communication tools